 The less problematic health concerns Labs may face are hot spots, cataracts, and hypothyroidism.
 Because they are quite physically active, they may encounter what is called exercise-induced collapse.
 That only occurs after periods of high-intensity exercise, leading to loss of muscle control.

 This breed deals with conditions such as patellar luxation, canine hip dysplasia, and osteochondritis dissecans.
-Because they can face so many joint-related complications, your vet will check them over during normal examinations to stay on top of developing issues.
+Because they can face so many joint-related complications, your vet will check them over during routine examinations to stay on top of developing issues.

 Costs with all breeds can fluctuate.
 With Labs and Golden Retrievers, this is especially true since they can be used in both domestic and service roles.
 Because you can purchase one that has been professionally trained for specific tasks, the value goes up tremendously.

 Both of these breeds are very common, so you can find them at shelters and rescues at very affordable prices.
 If you do purchase from a breeder, it is highly advisable to check on the certifications and breeding practices.
 Each potential pet should have paperwork and proof of vetting before you consider buying.

 When rescuing from a shelter or rescue center, you are generally going to pay somewhere in the ballpark of $50-$300.
 This typically covers shots, spay/neuter, and general care.